 - Health insurance costs,

 The child support order may also order the parents to share the costs for:

 - Child care to allow the parent to work or to get training or education for work skills,

 - Traveling for visitation from one parent to another,

 - Children’s educational needs, and

 The judge may order something different than the guideline amount in very limited cases.
 The Self-Help Center can help you understand what kinds of cases may be exceptions.

 To estimate how much child support the judge may order in your case, go to the California Guideline Child Support Calculator.
 To understand how to fill in the information in the Child Support Calculator, download the User Guide.

 Keep in mind that using the Calculator on your own can be confusing.
 If you do not put in the numbers in the right places, you may get the wrong results.
-So get help from the Self-Help Center if you want to make sure your calculations are right.
+Get help from the Self-Help Center if you want to make sure your calculations are right.